aibpf/opensocks-qtd/README.md

 # Opensocks-Qt for Desktop
 > A fork and advanced version from Shadowsocks-Qt5.

-** This version is only for desktop users, another repo can be used for mobile.
+ This version is only for desktop users, another repo can be used for mobile.
+ This project is avaliable in [GitHub](https://github.com/opensocks/opensocks-qtd) and [BitBucket](https://bitbucket.org/opensocks/opensocks-qtd).

 ## Special Thanks
 Opensocks-Qt cannot without these helppers: